POLICIES AND PROCEDURES

 the match in accordance with their documented policy.
 These penalties may

-be no less stringent than sanctions as may be imposed by RYSL following
+be no less stringent than sanctions as may be imposed by JCSL following

 their review, if conducted, of the incident.